About Graduate Education

 Learn more about the programs we offer

-John Brown University's College of Education offers a Master of Education (M.Ed.) degree in Curriculum and Instruction, a Master of Arts in Teaching (M.A.T.) degree in Secondary Education, and a Master of Arts (M.A.) in Higher Education.
+John Brown University's College of Education offers a Master of Education (M.Ed.) degree in Curriculum and Instruction, a Master of Arts in Teaching (M.A.T.), and a Master of Arts (M.A.) in Higher Education.

 The M.Ed. and M.A.T. degree programs further JBU's mission to prepare teachers who are skilled professionals and reflective decision makers and who exhibit Christlike characteristics in the workplace and at home.
 Both programs prepare you to serve in a variety of roles, including Instructional Specialist, Curriculum Specialist, Classroom Supporter, Classroom Teacher, Learning Facilitator, School Leader and Mentor.